squid-ney/sort-person-data/README.md

 ```bash
 python3 Sort_Person_Data_Project.py ../pathToFile
 ```
-* '../pathToFile' is the path to person data file
+* '../pathToFile' is the path to the chosen input file

 ## Run Tests
 Navigate to the sort-person-data/src directory